 In the worst case scenario, you may find that it highlights a troublesome app and decide that it makes more sense to seek out an alternative.

 If you like to experiment with different ROMs, Wakelock Detector can also be used to track the battery usage of different system components.
-Tap the menu button to the upper right corner of the screen, hit Settings, and then enable the ‘Advanced mode’ option.
+Open the menu by tapping the three dashes in the upper left corner, hit Settings, and then enable the “Advanced mode” option.

-While you are not necessarily able to uninstall any components that are found to be keeping your phone awake, Wakelock Detector will highlight problems with a ROM that may help you to decide to try another one, or to disable a particular feature of the ROM.
+Basically, Advanced mode allow WLD to show system processes alongside apps you’ve installed.
+While you are not necessarily able to uninstall all of the components that are found to be keeping your phone awake, Wakelock Detector will highlight problems with a ROM that may help you to decide to try another one, or to disable a particular feature of the ROM.

-As ever, Google is your friend.
+As always, Google is your friend.
 Should you notice that a particular app or service is waking up your device more than seems acceptable, check online to see if other people have been experiencing the same issue.
-As suggested in the apps’ FAQ, just Google ‘[appname] wakelock issue’ and you may find the help you need.
+As suggested in the app’s FAQ, just Google ‘[appname] wakelock issue’ and you may find the help you need.